Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Mapping the Commit-then-Prove Scheme to the Cryptographic Literature

-More specifically, a protocol $\pi$ is a commit-then-prove protocol for relation $\rho$ if $\pi$ UC-realizes $\fctp^\rho$, and in addition: (1) the only common state of the committer and the verifier programs is a uniformly distributed reference string, and, (2) the simulated reference string is also distributed uniformly (this provision is later used to guarantee soundness in the commit-and-run protocols for each value of the reference string, except perhaps for a negligible fraction), and, (3) perfect completeness, namely when the committer follows the protocol the verifier is guaranteed to always accept.\footnote{It can be readily verified that the $\fctp$-challenge of Definition~\ref{def:ctp} is a direct restatement of the requirement that the protocol in question UC-realizes $\fctp$ with the aid of a common uniform string---with the exception that Definition~\ref{def:ctp} restricts attention to simulators that generate a reference string that is uniformly distributed.
-(In contrast, the UC experiment allows the simulator to generate a reference string that is distributed differently, as long as this fact remain unnoticed by the adversary.) }
+More specifically, $\pi$ is a commit-then-prove scheme for relation $\ctprelation$ if $\pi$ UC-realizes $\fctp^\ctprelation$, with the following additional properties.
+(1) Perfect completeness: when the committer follows the protocol, the verifier is guaranteed to always accept.
+(2) The only common state of the committer and the verifier programs is a uniformly distributed reference string.
+(3) The simulated reference string is also distributed uniformly.
+(This provision is later used to guarantee our analogue of soundness---i.e., what we call \emph{committing}---in the commit-and-run protocols for each value of the reference string, except perhaps for a negligible fraction.)\footnote{The UC framework allows the simulator to generate a reference string that is distributed differently than the real reference string, as long as this fact remains unnoticed by the adversary.
+In contrast, the $\fctp$-challenge of Definition~\ref{def:ctp} is a direct restatement of the requirement that $\fctp$ is UC-realized with the aid of a common uniform string---with the exception that Definition~\ref{def:ctp} restricts attention to simulators that generate a reference string that is uniformly distributed. }

-We also note that $\fctp$ is similar to the commit-and-prove functionality from \cite{clos02}, with the following exceptions: \begin{enumerate} \item In \cite{clos02}, the committer can commit, over time, to multiple secret values $w_1,w_2,\ldots$, and then prove that each public statement $\phi_i$ satisfies $\rho(\phi_i,w_1,w_2,\ldots)$ with respect to multiple committed values.
-This also obviates the need to have explicit supporting information $P_1,P_2,\ldots$. \item In \cite{clos02} each commitment and proof stage is allowed to be interactive, while $\fctp$ requires non-interactivity. \item In the case of \cref{succinct-ctp}, the work done by the verifier algorithm should be polylogarithmic in $|w|$, as well as in $|P_i|$ and the runtime of $\rho(w,\phi_i,P_i)$ for all $i$.
-(This of course also means that the commitment and proof strings should be succinct as well.) \end{enumerate}
+We also note that $\fctp$ is similar to the Commit-and-Prove functionality from \cite{clos02}, with the following additional exceptions: \begin{enumerate} \item In \cite{clos02}, the committer can commit, over time, to multiple secret values $w_1,w_2,\ldots$, and then prove that each public statement $\phi_i$ satisfies $\ctprelation(\phi_i,w_1,w_2,\ldots)$ with respect to multiple committed values.
+This also obviates the need to have explicit supporting information $P_1,P_2,\ldots$\,. \item In \cite{clos02} each commitment and proof stage is allowed to be interactive, while $\fctp$ requires non-interactivity. \end{enumerate}